Neuroleptic-induced deficit syndrome

-Neuroleptic-induced deficit syndrome (NIDS) is a psychopathological syndrome that develops in some patients who take high doses of an antipsychotic for an extended time.
+Neuroleptic-induced deficit syndrome (NIDS) is a psychopathological syndrome that develops in some patients who take high doses of a neuroleptic (antipsychotic) drug for an extended time.
 It is most often caused by high-potency typical antipsychotics, but can also be caused by high doses of many atypicals, especially those closer in profile to typical ones (that have higher D_{2} dopamine receptor affinity and relatively low 5-HT_{2} serotonin receptor binding affinity), like paliperidone and amisulpride.

+In 2016, researchers from Nippon Medical School in Tokyo noted that the concept of NIDS appeared "almost forgotten in current psychiatry" and called for a reappraisal of antipsychotic drugs and NIDS.

 Symptoms

 Neuroleptic-induced deficit syndrome is principally characterized by the same symptoms that constitute the negative symptoms of schizophrenia: emotional blunting, apathy, hypobulia, anhedonia, indifference, difficulty or total inability in thinking, difficulty or total inability in concentrating, lack of initiative, attention deficits, and desocialization.
+There are significant difficulties in the differential diagnosis of primary negative symptoms and neuroleptic deficiency syndrome (secondary negative symptoms), as well as depression.
 This can easily lead to misdiagnosis and mistreatment.
-Instead of decreasing the antipsychotic, the doctor may increase their dose to try to "improve" what they perceive to be negative symptoms of schizophrenia, rather than antipsychotic side effects.
+Instead of decreasing the antipsychotic, the doctor may increase their dose to try to "improve" what they perceive to be negative symptoms of schizophrenia, rather than antipsychotic side effects—i.e., "prescribing cascade".
 The concept of neuroleptic-induced deficit syndrome was initially presented for schizophrenia, and it has rarely been associated in other mental disorders.
 In recent years, atypical neuroleptics are being more often managed to patients with bipolar disorder, so some studies about neuroleptic-induced deficit syndrome in bipolar disorder patients are now available.

-There are significant difficulties in the differential diagnosis of primary negative symptoms and neuroleptic deficiency syndrome (secondary negative symptoms), as well as depression.
+Antipsychotic drugs are strongly associated with sexual dysfunction, including reduced libido, erectile dysfunction, and impaired orgasm.
+Although not discussed in the early descriptions of neuroleptic-induced deficit syndrome (NIDS), this is likely due to the limited development of the concept rather than a deliberate exclusion.
+The NIDS construct was proposed in 1993 but was not subsequently validated or expanded, leaving its boundaries undefined.